Faith healing: Overview

-Even those Christian writers who believe in faith healing do not all believe that one's faith presently brings about the desired healing. "[Y]our faith does not effect your healing now.
-When you are healed rests entirely on what the sovereign purposes of the Healer are."
-Larry Keefauver cautions against allowing enthusiasm for faith healing to stir up false hopes.
-"Just believing hard enough, long enough or strong enough will not strengthen you or prompt your healing.
+Christian writers who believe in faith healing do not necessarily believe that an individual's faith presently brings about the desired healing. "[Y]our faith does not effect your healing now.
+When you are healed rests entirely on what the sovereign purposes of the Healer are," argues Larry Keefauver.
+Keefauver cautions against allowing enthusiasm for faith healing to stir up false hopes: "Just believing hard enough, long enough or strong enough will not strengthen you or prompt your healing.
 Doing mental gymnastics to 'hold on to your miracle' will not cause your healing to manifest now."
 Those who actively lay hands on others and pray with them to be healed are usually aware that healing may not always follow immediately.
-Proponents of faith healing say it may come later, and it may not come in this life.
-"The truth is that your healing may manifest in eternity, not in time".
+Proponents of faith healing argue that it may come later, if in this life at all.
+Keefauver argues that "the truth is that your healing may manifest in eternity, not in time".